aneeshmurali-n/AI-Turbine-Energy-Yield-Predictor/README.md

 ## 👨‍💻 Developed By
 💡 **Aneesh Murali Nariyampully** – Creator of both the **ML model** and the **application**.

-**To learn more about the machine learning model, check out our project ML Turbine Energy Yield Prediction**
+**To learn more about the machine learning model, check out our project ML Turbine Energy Yield Prediction.**

 🔗 **GitHub:** [ML Turbine Energy Yield Prediction for Gas Turbine Optimization](https://github.com/aneeshmurali-n/ML-Turbine-Energy-Yield-Prediction-for-Gas-Turbine-Optimization)